xinyiguan/py2lispIDyOM/docs/how_to_contribute.rst

 2. Follow the normal process of forking the project, setting up a new branch to work in, and making changes, as outlined in this
 `Github guideline <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`_.

+Note: We expect code coverage of new features to be at least around 90%.